psy0rz/zfs_autobackup/README.md

 It has the following features:
 * Automaticly selects filesystems to backup by looking at a simple ZFS property.
 * Creates consistent snapshots.
 * Multiple backups modes:
   * "push" local data to a backup-server via SSH.
   * "pull" remote data from a server via SSH and backup it locally.
   * Backup local data on the same server.
 * Can be scheduled via a simple cronjob or run directly from commandline.
+* Supports resuming of interrupted transfers. (via the zfs extensible_dataset feature)
 * Backups and snapshots can be named to prevent conflicts. (multiple backups from and to the same filesystems are no problem)
 * Always creates a new snapshot before starting.
 * Checks everything and aborts on errors.
 * Ability to 'finish' aborted backups to see what goes wrong.
 * Easy to debug and has a test-mode.
 Actual unix commands are printed.